Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 ## Stage 0.1 - Prepare assets

 1. Set the `CSM_RELEASE` variable to the **target** CSM version of this upgrade.

-The command below is just an example.
-Be sure you are setting the appropriate `CSM_RELEASE` version for your upgrade.
+   > The following command is just an example.
+Be sure to set the appropriate `CSM_RELEASE` version for the upgrade being performed.

    ```bash
    ncn-m001# CSM_RELEASE=csm-1.2.2